Squamous cell carcinoma is the second most common type of skin cancer. It begins in the outermost layer of the skin, known as the epidermis.

 Most SCCs of the skin are curable if people receive treatment early on.
 But if SCC is left untreated and advances, it can be more difficult to treat and can lead to complications.

-For example, the SCC can spread to the lymph nodes and travel to other tissues and organs (metastasis).
+For example, the SCC can spread to the

 A person should see a doctor if they notice a growing spot, round lump, or scaly patch on their skin that feels different from the rest of their skin.
 The spot may bleed or change in another way.